Undergraduate Music and Sound Degrees

 Guaranteed Work Experience

-This work experience may link to your course, or it could be a broader experience.
-Our commitment will give students the best possible mix of knowledge and experience.
+This work experience may link to your course, or it could be in a broader field.
+Our commitment gives you the best possible mix of knowledge and experience.

 You'll also have the opportunity to join Phoenixx Management.
-Run by music students, it signs, records, and releases material for a variety of artists.
+Run by Music and Sound students, it signs, records, and releases material for a variety of artists.

 - Sony Music